 - Caffeine.
 The jolt from caffeine will provide you a boost and raise your dopamine levels.
 The brain likes this.

 - Flavor.
-After drinking Diet Coke for some time, your brain will start to associate the flavors with the carbonation, sweeteners, and caffeine.
+After drinking Diet Coke for some time, your brain will start to associate the flavors with carbonation, sweeteners, and caffeine.
 Which will make you start craving the flavor of Diet Coke.
-Which is probably part of the reason people become brand loyal to particular diet beverages.
+This is probably part of the reason people become brand loyal to particular diet beverages.